-As of September 30, 2013, we sold home heating oil and propane to approximately 404,000 full service residential and commercial customers.
-We believe we are the largest retail distributor of residential home heating oil in the United States, based upon sales volume.
-We also sell home heating oil, gasoline and diesel fuel to approximately 54,000 customers on a delivery only basis.
-We install, maintain, and repair heating and air conditioning equipment for our customers and provide ancillary home services, including home security and plumbing, to approximately 15,700 customers.
-During fiscal 2013, total sales were comprised of approximately 75% from sales of home heating oil and propane; 13% from the installation and repair of heating and air conditioning equipment and ancillary services; and 12% from the sale of other petroleum products.
+We are a home heating oil and propane distributor and service provider that principally serves residential and commercial customers in the Northeast and Mid-Atlantic regions to heat their homes and buildings.
+As of September 30, 2014, we sold home heating oil and propane to approximately 444,000 full service residential and commercial customers.
+We believe we are the largest retail distributor of home heating oil in the United States, based upon sales volume with a market share in excess of 5.5%.
+We also sell home heating oil, gasoline and diesel fuel to approximately 68,000 customers on a delivery only basis.
+We install, maintain, and repair heating and air conditioning equipment and to a lesser extent provide these services outside our customer base.
+In addition, we provide ancillary home services, including home security and plumbing, to approximately 22,000 customers, many who are also existing home heating oil and propane customers.
+During fiscal 2014, total sales were comprised approximately 74% from sales of home heating oil and propane; 12% from the installation and repair of heating and air conditioning equipment and ancillary services; and 14% from the sale of other petroleum products.
 We provide home heating equipment repair service 24 hours a day, seven days a week, 52 weeks a year.
-These services are an integral part of our business and are intended to maximize customer satisfaction and loyalty.
+These services are an integral part of our business, and are intended to maximize customer satisfaction and loyalty.